symmetrics/mrg_tweaks_german/doc/README-EN.txt

            Check "In this way, you order by us" link on the cart page just under "Proceed to checkout" button.
 The link itself must be proper referenced to the "bestellung" (order) CMS-page.

+*** D:  1.
+Go to the Front-end and add or edit an address.
+           Check when country is germany you have no "state/province" to choose.
+           Check if you can save your address

+*** E:  1.
+Go to the Front-end and buy some products.
+           Check if you can set an address in billing and shipping with german country and no "state/province" to choose.
+           Look if you can complete your order